nonplayer/hammercrawl/hc_core_player_3_rules.md

 #### Critical Hits and Fumbles

 If any of your Attack Dice roll a natural 20, you have earned a **Critical Hit** with that die!
 On a Critical Hit, total your damage dice (based on Hit Die) and all associated bonuses, double that total, and then apply that much damage.
-Alternately, instead of doubling the damage you can choose to apply a cool narrative or tactical effect, such as pushing your target into a pit, or insulting their lineage so heinously that they cringe in shame (giving your allies an advantage against them for the next round).
+Alternately, instead of doubling the damage you can choose to apply a cool narrative or tactical effect, such as pushing your target into a pit, or insulting their lineage so heinously that they cringe in shame (giving your allies a Boon against them for the next round).

 If any of your Attack Dice roll a natural 1, you have earned a **Fumble!** result with that die.

 #### Missile Weapons in Melee Combat

-When using a missile weapon against a target that is in melee with you, your attacks have a disadvantage die.
+When using a missile weapon against a target that is in melee with you, your attacks have a Bane die.

 #### Ranged Attacks

 Every missile and thrown weapon in the Gear section is given a Range stat, consisting of two numbers divided by a slash.
 The first number is the **Effective Range** of that weapon, and the second number is the weapon's **Maximum Range**.
-Attacks at Effective range are made as normal, while attacks up to the Maximum range suffer a disadvantage.
+Attacks at Effective range are made as normal, while attacks up to the Maximum range suffer a Bane.

-Melee weapons without a Thrown quality *can* be thrown, but the attack receives a disadvantage.
+Melee weapons without a Thrown quality *can* be thrown, but the attack receives a Bane.
 Max range is equal to your Strength, effective range is half that.

 #### Two-Weapon Fighting